ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 An [automata]{.term} or abstract machine that can process an input string (shown on a tape) from left to right.
-There is a control unit (with [states](#state){.term}), behavior defined for what to do when in a given state and with a given symbol on the current square of the tape.
+There is a control unit (with [states](#state){.term}), behaviour defined for what to do when in a given state and with a given symbol on the current square of the tape.
 All that we can "do" is change state before going to the next letter to the right.